 First, find out the most relevant keywords for your brand and niche.
 You should also check out keywords that your competitors are ranking for.
 For this, you can use our SEO Competitor Analysis tool.

 Title tags can help you get better search rankings if you optimize them with the right keywords.
-The best way to include keywords for SEO title optimization is to add them at the beginning of your title.
+A good habit for including keywords for SEO title optimization is to add them at the beginning of your title.
+This is more of a secondary benefit, though.
+It gives the reader more confidence in the priority of your topic (via your keyword), but we don't see evidence that it earns more ranking weight this way.

 If you are optimizing existing content or refreshing decaying content, one trick is to look at strong keywords that it's already ranking for.